cakennedy/266-mbti-project/README.md

 background | This directory contains interim and scratch versions of our work, created throughout the project. dataprep   | This directory contains data preparation files, including EDA of the database, data cleaning and resampling. models     | This directory contains implementation of our base, BERT, SetFit and T5 models.
-Notebooks show model train/validation/testing and analysis. models     | This directory contains implementation of our base, BERT, SetFit and T5 models.
 Notebooks show model train/validation/testing and analysis. models/base  | This directory contains implementation & analysis of our base model. models/BERT  | This directory contains implementation & analysis of our BERT model.
 It shows several evolving versions of the model. models/BERT/featureimpact  | This directory contains our BERT model run with different subsets of features to determine the relative impact of our feature set.